DFE-Digital/fh-referral-ui/README.md

 ## TODO

-open / close filter button doesn't work - create a component from the find site.
+* open / close filter button doesn't work - create a component from the find site.

+* would be better to get the ServiceName for the dashboard from our API, rather than passing it through the journey, as someone could change it in the URL